mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 9. Now, click the green "Clone or download" button and copy the URL by clicking the clipboard icon next to the URL.
 10. Open up your computer's terminal.
 11. In terminal, open up the folder you want to work in [in the Learning Lab, we typically create a folder called `Development` at the root of your user folder].
 The terminal command for this is `cd Development`(or replace "Development" with the name of your own your folder)". `Cd` stands for change directories.
 Hit enter.
-12. First making sure you are now making changes in the development folder you tried to open (you can tell which folder you are in by the text that comes up on the most recent line in terminal after hitting enter), next type in "``git clone INSERT-URL-YOU-COPIED``" and hit enter.
+12. First making sure you are now making changes in the development folder you tried to open (you can tell which folder you are in by the text that comes up on the most recent line in terminal after hitting enter), next type in "`git clone INSERT-URL-YOU-COPIED`" and hit enter.
-13. You can then type ``ls`` in the terminal to list the items in the folder you are in.
+13. You can then type `ls` in the terminal to list the items in the folder you are in.
 You should see cloned github folder listed.

 ### To create an express app:
 14. Next, still in terminal, open the folder by typing `cd watch-together"` (which means change directories into the name of the new folder).
-15. Confirming you are in the ``watch-together`` folder, you can then open this folder up in atom.
-You do this by typing ``atom .`` into your terminal and clicking enter.
-Atom will then open up with all of the components of the ``watch-together folder``.
+15. Confirming you are in the `watch-together` folder, you can then open this folder up in atom.
+You do this by typing `atom .` into your terminal and clicking enter.
+Atom will then open up with all of the components of the `watch-together` folder.
 16. In terminal, type in `npx express generator --view=ejs .` and then hit enter.
 Type in `y`and hit enter if you are prompted with the question `destination is not empty, continue? [y/N]`.
 17. Look in atom.
 There should be a new file, `package.json`.
 This file contains information about the application you're building, including the name, the license, and also any other code that it depends on - ie. its "dependencies", which are packages of code that other people have written that we will import into our project.
 18. Right now, these dependencies are just located in the `package.json file` as a list of things you need.
 To actually install these dependencies, go back to terminal and type in `npm i` or `npm install` and hit enter.
-19. Then, we'll type in ``npm start`` and hit enter.
+19. Then, we'll type in `npm start` and hit enter.
 20. Open your internet browser of choice (ex: Chrome) and type the URL `localhost:3000` and then hit enter to navigate to this page.
 You should see the homepage of your express app.
 ### To change the site:
 21. Next, navigate into Atom.
-Open the ``routes`` folder and click on ``index.js``.
+Open the `routes` folder and click on `index.js`.
-22. You can see ``router.get`` is just looking for ``/`` - signifying the site's main page: this is where we are handling everyone that is asking for the homepage (as opposed to ``/some-other-specific-text-to-bring-us-to-a-different-page``).
+22. You can see `router.get` is just looking for `/` - signifying the site's main page: this is where we are handling everyone that is asking for the homepage (as opposed to `/some-other-specific-text-to-bring-us-to-a-different-page`).
-23. ``Res.render`` handles views, and if you open the ``views`` folder, you can see there is one called ``index.ejs``.
-So the ``index`` next to `res.render`` is referring to the view `index.ejs`.
+23. `Res.render` handles views, and if you open the `views` folder, you can see there is one called `index.ejs`.
+So the `index` next to `res.render` is referring to the view `index.ejs`.
 This page will render this view.
 We're also handing in an object called `title`, with the value automatically `Express`.
 That value is not a fixed object, so it can be made whatever we want.
 24. Open the `views` folder and click on `index.ejs`.
 You can now see the code for the view our homepage is going to use as a template.
 You can see in the HTML that the object `title` is written three times.
 When this view is used in `index.js`, the value that ``title`` is given in `index.js` will fill in to those three tags (signified by `<` and `>`). `<title>` is the title of the page and displays as the text in an internet tab, and `<h1>` and `<p>` are in the `<body>`, making up the heading text and the paragraph text in the body of the page.
 As a test, go back to `index.js` and change the value of `title` from `Express` to something else, such as `Watch Together`.
 Note that anytime you make a change in atom, you need to save.
 Pressing `command+s` will work.
 If you are making changes in multiple files in Atom, you need to save while in each file (save will only apply to the file you are in when you press it).
 25. Reloading your internet browser will not update the page, yet.
 You first need to go back to terminal and type in Control+C to stop the server.
 Then, you can go back to your last command, `npm start` to restart the server.
 Hit enter.
 When you refresh your internet browser, it should update with your new text.
 ### To have this behavior happen automatically when you make a change and save it, so you don't have to start and stop the server every time, you add a nodemon script: